-The presented analysis clearly demonstrated that the partial funding approach of the CPP is optimal in terms of withstanding the economic and financial fluctuations.
+The presented analysis clearly demonstrated that the partial funding approach for the CPP is optimal in terms of withstanding the economic and financial fluctuations.
 This approach provides successful hedging to both economic and investment risks.
-Moreover, the lower relative increase in contribution rate under a partial funding approach as well as self-sustainable provisions of the CPP also help to mitigate the political risk and the risk of plan restructuring.
+Moreover, the lower relative increase in contribution rate under partial funding method as well as self-sustainable provisions of the CPP also help to mitigate the political risk and the risk of plan restructuring.